 In lieu of flowers memorial contributions may be made to Residential Hospice, 100 Sterling Pkwy #110, Mechanicsburg, PA 17050 or the Traditional Music Fund at Trinity Lutheran Church, 2000 Chestnut Street, Camp Hill PA 17011.
 (Please mark memo line Traditional Music Fund)

-To plant a tree in memory of Josephine (Bailey) Freund, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Josephine (Bailey) Freund, please visit our floral store.